Target-of-Opportunity and Monitoring programs at

 Note that any observing program affected by ToO or

 Monitoring observations are offered full compensation of the observing

 time lost in service mode.
 Specific observations can be requested

-Service Programme, which we then will execute in service mode during
+Service Program, which we then will execute in service mode during

 Nordic service nights.

-A full list of all ToO and Monitoring programmes in order of priority
+A full list of all ToO and Monitoring programs in order of priority

 can be found here:

 Current ToO and Monitoring programs